-This is why acupuncture is used as a treatment for pain and musculoskeletal conditions, as well as other health concerns like anxiety and fertility.
+It effectively assists in relieving muscle pain, neck and knee pain, osteoarthritis and headache.
+This is why acupuncture is used as a treatment for pain relief and musculoskeletal conditions, as well as other health concerns like anxiety and fertility.

 The difference between dry needling and acupuncture

-At first glance, dry needling vs. acupuncture is a very similar picture.
+At first glance, when we assess the dry needling vs. acupuncture debate, we can see a very similar picture.
 You would be forgiven for wondering what is the difference between dry needling and acupuncture since both use needles inserted into the body to relieve pain.

 Dry needling targets specific areas within the muscles that are causing problems, while acupuncture focuses on 350 “acupuncture points” distributed throughout the human body.